 Intriguingly, the SCV Review was triggered by a case where an infant's spine had been damaged following necessary emergency resuscitation procedures during the hospital birth arising from the chest compressions which traumatised the infant's mid-thoracic spine leading to a severe case of colic.
 This condition was not resolved by any medical care, yet when a chiropractor gave a single specific spinal adjustment and the condition immediately resolved, hysteria was promoted and spread by political medicine to the media and some ill-informed political groups, including the Victorian Minister for Health, thereby triggering the SCV Review.
 Strangely, this incident of a successful chiropractic treatment outcome coincided with news of multiple infant deaths resulting from medical errors at a local Victorian hospital.

-Clearly, dealing with such inequitable reactions, responses and reporting on matters pertaining to public health issues must also form a part of future PCS scope.
+Clearly, dealing with such inequitable reactions, responses, decisions and reporting on matters pertaining to public health issues must also form a major part of the PCS scope.